duthied/Free-Friendika/doc/Move-Account.md

 A message is sent to Friendica contacts, to inform them about your move:
 If your contacts are runnning on an updated server, your details on their side will be automatically updated.

-GNU Social/Diaspora contacts
+GNU Social contacts
 ---
-Contacts on GNU Social or Diaspora will be archived, as we can't inform them about your move.
+Contacts on GNU Social will be archived, as we can't inform them about your move.
 You should ask them to remove your contact from their lists and re-add you, and you should do the same with their contact.

-Support for the Diaspora account moving is scheduled for the 3.6 release of Friendica.
+Diaspora contacts
+---
+Newer Diaspora servers are able to process "account migration" messages.